-General Electric High-Thrust vertical motors covered by these instructions are carefully constructed of high-quality materials and are designed to give long and trouble-free service when properly installed and maintained.
+General Electric high-thrust vertical motors covered by these instructions are carefully constructed of high-quality materials and are designed to give long and trouble-free service when properly installed and maintained.
 These motors are generally used to drive pumps.

-Both HOLLOW-SHAFT SOLIDand SHAFT motors are described in this instruction book.
-Hollow-shaft construction is available in frame sizes 213 and larger whereas solid-shaft construction is available in 182 and larger.
-Figure 1 shows a typical 213-286 frame hollow-shaft high thrust motor and Figure 2 shows the 324-405 frame construction.
-Solid-shaft construction is shown in Figures 3 and 4 with the motor shaft extending out the bottom of the motor.
-Solid-shaft high-thrust motors are not suitable for driving loads that impose significant radial load on the motor shaft; they should not, for example, be used for beltdrive applications.
+Both HOLLOW-SHAFT and SOLID-SHAFT motors are described in this instruction book. hollow-shaft construction is available in frame sizes 213 and larger and solid-shaft is available in 182 and larger frames.
+Figure 1 shows a typical 213-286 frame hollow-shaft motor and Figure 2 shows the 324-405 frame construction.
+The solid-shaft construction is similar except that the top half-coupling is omitted, and the motor shaft extends out the bottom of the motor.
+See Figures 3 and 4.
+Solid-shaft high-thrust motors are not suitable for driving loads that impose significant radial load on the motor shaft; they should not, for example. be used for belt-drive applications.

-Motors may be supplied with different bearing arrangements for various external thrust conditions imposed by the pump, such as different magnitudes of down-thrust and either momentary or continuous upthrust.
+Motors may be supplied with different bearing arrangements for various external thrust conditions imposed by the pump, such as different magnitudes of downthrust and either momentary or continuous up-thrust.
 A typical high-thrust motor with angular-contact ball bearings is shown in Figures 1 and 2.
-This standard construction is for high continuous down-thrust and is suitable for momentary up-thrust equal to 30% of the rated down-thrust capacity of a high-thrust motor.
+This standard construction is for high continuous downthrust and is suitable for momentary upthrust capacity of a high-thrust motor.
 NOTE THAT ANGULAR-CONTACT BEARINGS CAN ONLY CARRY THRUST IN ONE DIRECTION.

-IN-LINE motors (designed to be mounted on pumps which are directly in the pipe-line, and hence called IN-LINE motors) are also covered by this instruction book.
-These motors have two opposed-mounted angular-contact ball thrust bearings so they can carry either up or down thrust.
-The guide bearing is a radial-ball type.
+IN-LINE motors are designed to be mounted on pumps which are directly in the pipe-line and are also covered by this instruction book.
+These motors have two opposed-mounted angular-contact ball thrust bearings at the top end of the motor (182-286 bearings are in bottom end of the motor (182-286 bearings are in bottom end) so they can carry either up or down thrust.
+The lower guide bearing is a radial-ball type and also carries any radial load imposed by the pump.
 IN-LINE motors are always of the solid-shaft type.
-This clamped construction is shown on Figures 3a and 4a.